 The Niagara Hornblower Cruise, or as I fondly remember it the Maiden of the Mist, is a boat cruise that takes you up and close and personal with horseshoe falls.
 It’s a 20-minute journey and you can expect to get very, very wet.
 Don’t worry, they provide ponchos!
 It’s so much fun to feel the spray of this powerful waterfall.

 Go on a helicopter tour of Niagara Falls

 Riding a helicopter is truly a remarkable way to see a waterfall.
-I took a helicopter over Victoria Falls, Zambia and that birds-eye view was unlike anything else I’ve experienced – you couldn’t while the smile off my face.
+I took a helicopter over Victoria Falls, Zambia and the birds-eye view was unlike anything else I’ve experienced – you couldn’t wipe the smile off my face.
 You can do the same at Niagara Falls by taking a helicopter ride which will give you epic views of the waterfall and surrounding region.

 Zip-line over the falls

 If you want a quick dose of adrenaline, take a zip-lining tour over the falls.
 Starting at 67m high, you’ll soar right past the American Falls and Bridal Veil Falls on the left, then land on the observation deck at the base of Horseshoe Falls with speeds up to 70 kph+.